protocolbuffers/protocolbuffers.github.io/content/programming-guides/encoding.md

 6: {3 270 86942}
 ```

-Only repeated fields of primitive numeric types (types) can be declared
+Only repeated fields of primitive numeric types can be declared "packed".
+These
-"packed".
-These are types that would normally use the `VARINT`, `I32`, or `I64`
+are types that would normally use the `VARINT`, `I32`, or `I64` wire types.
-wire types.

 Note that although there's usually no reason to encode more than one key-value
 pair for a packed repeated field, parsers must be prepared to accept multiple